 Underlying all of my work is an interest in how places create opportunity for people.
-My main field is regional economic development which I approach from a relational perspective.
-This means I look at how the networks, divisions of labor, and institutions in which actors’ (e.g. workers, firms) relationships, interactions and behaviors shape economic outcomes.
+My research looks at economic inequalities with a relational approach.
+This means I look at how the networks, divisions of labor, and institutions in which actors’ (e.g. workers, firms) are embedded, shape economic outcomes.
 I use a range of quantitative and qualitative methodologies.
 Most of my work focuses on how migration and globalization shape these networks, divisions of labor, and institutions in ways that produce different outcomes for different segments of the population (e.g. across race, gender, or educational attainment).

-In my work on migration I’ve looked at whether the high cost-of-living in five “superstar” U.S. cities (in particular Los Angeles, San Francisco, Seattle, New York and Washington, DC) is causing people to move out of these cities and into entirely new city-regions (one paper is under review on this topic).
+In my work on migration I’ve looked at whether the high cost-of-living in six “superstar” U.S. cities (in particular Los Angeles, San Francisco, Seattle, Boston, New York, and Washington, DC) is causing people to move out of these cities and into entirely new city-regions (one paper is under review on this topic).
 I have also looked at the effects of urban immigrant diversity on workers wages, with particular attention to uncovering the mechanisms that underlie the commonly observed positive relationship between the two (see my paper in the Journal of Economic Geography).
-More recently, I have started looking at the relationship between urban population growth and racial and gender wage inequality.
+More recently, I have started looking at the relationship between urbanization and racial and gender wage inequality.

-Lastly, I am interested in institutions and their role in regional economic development.
-Empirically I have looked at institutional practices in local subcultural “scenes” which have important feedback with the cultural industries.
+In prior work I have also looked at institutional practices in local subcultural “scenes” which have important feedback with the cultural industries.
 Using archival and interview methodologies, I find that the growth of scenes depends on the extent to which actors within them develop inclusive institutions, as well as robust networks with other actors.
 This work has been published in Geoforum.